North Carr Lightship

 The purpose of the vessel was to warn mariners by sight, light or sound of the dangers of the North Carr rocks which are situated 1.7 mi off Fife Ness at the turning point for vessels sailing between the Forth and the Tay.
-The North Carr is currently berthed in the Victoria Dock, Dundee, awaiting restoration as an exhibition space.
+The North Carr is currently berthed in the Victoria Dock, Dundee, awaiting deconstruction in 2024.

 History

-She was built by A. & J. Inglis Ltd, (part of Harland and Wolff) for the Northern Lighthouse Board for £15,000 at Pointhouse Shipyard, Glasgow in 1932 and completed on 27 February 1933.
+She was built by A. & J. Inglis Ltd, (part of Harland & Wolff) for the Northern Lighthouse Board for £15,000 at Pointhouse Shipyard, Glasgow in 1932 and completed on 27 February 1933.
 In service she was anchored off Fife Ness until 1975.
 From then she served as a tourist attraction in Anstruther harbour.
-She is the third and last vessel to carry the name - the first was borrowed from Trinity House London, the English counterpart of Northern Lighthouse Board.
-The second was purpose built in Dundee, reported to have sat so low in the water that her decks were always awash and the only way up to the light was up a rope ladder in the rigging - no mean feat at the best of times.
+She is the third and last vessel to carry the name – the first was borrowed from Trinity House London, the English counterpart of Northern Lighthouse Board.
+The second was purpose built in Dundee, reported to have sat so low in the water that her decks were always awash and the only way up to the light was up a rope ladder in the rigging – no mean feat at the best of times.